-At Montgomery Eye Physicians, we take great pride in the exceptional service our patients receive.
+At Montgomery Eye Physicians, we take great pride in the exceptional eye care service our patients receive.
 Our highly skilled surgeons have many years of experience and use only the newest, most advanced technology.
 Our goal is to make sure you receive high quality, individualized attention in a friendly, caring environment.

 A cataract is a clouding of the eye's naturally clear lens.
 Vision through eyes with cataracts is characterized as looking through a foggy window or piece of wax paper.
 Cataract development is usually a very gradual process of normal aging, but can occasionally occur rapidly.
 Many people are unaware that they have cataracts because the changes in their vision are so gradual.
 Cataracts are very common, affecting roughly 60% of people over the age of 60.
 This year, over 3.6 million cataract surgeries will be performed in the United States and over 20 million surgeries will be performed worldwide.